Sometimes it takes diligent effort to reach rock bottom.

 - The game has an Optional Party Member named Shadow, a wandering ninja you can hire temporarily.
 At one point in the game, if you try to take him back to your main base in Narshe, he leaves at the front gate, before you're properly inside.
 It's also possible to bring a one-person party with him when you hire him; this one person can be Gau, who — if you use him to fight in a special location called the Veldt — can leave temporarily.
 Therefore, if you use Gau to recruit Shadow, then lose Gau in the Veldt, then take Shadow to Narshe, you can end up with a zero-person party and unable to do anything.
 The insanity comes from the fact that you have to traverse most of the game world on foot, then run away from most battles (so Shadow doesn't decide he's earned his fee and leave) to pull this off.

 - There is an obscure glitch that allows the player to end up with an airship at a stage of the game where this isn't supposed to be possible.
 Landing in the wrong spot can completely ruin the game's scripting.
-Since step one of the glitch is play almost half of the game without saving, it's certainly insane.
+The glitch starts when you play almost half of the game without saving, then deliberately die, which certainly explains why playtesters never caught it.

 - In Tales of the Abyss, if you start the Mushroom Road sidequest before entering The Very Definitely Final Dungeon, Luke leaves the party to give place to Asch.
 You can then go all the way to the other end of Mushroom Road to get out to the world map (in a cliff where the Greater Flightstone is) and then use the world map glitch to get out of there without getting Luke back.
 This lets you play as Asch for as long as you want,note and Asch replaces Luke in every scene (except for one needed to get Tear's Infinity+1 Sword, which will not trigger).
 If you finish the game while using Asch, you will start the next cycle without Luke.
 Once you get to the tutorial battle, the game freezes because you don't have any character in your party.
 If you saved your clear data over your only file, you are now stuck inside Duke Fabre's Manor forever.